-- · demonstrate knowledge of communication theories and history of mass media - utilize creative software that is standard in the media industry - demonstrate a working knowledge of the audio and video production process from pre-production and production to postproduction - demonstrate a working knowledge of the individual functions of a production crew and exhibit proficiency in each role - demonstrate the application of video/audio synchronization and composition - · demonstrate fundamental understanding of media business practices - develop a personal writing process that culminates in the creation of a short film, scripted, taped, edited and produced by the student - create a portfolio containing work developed throughout the program
+- · demonstrate knowledge of communication theories and history of mass media - utilize creative software that is standard in the media industry - demonstrate a working knowledge of the audio and video production process from pre-production and production to postproduction - · demonstrate a working knowledge of the individual functions of a production crew and exhibit proficiency in each role - demonstrate the application of video/audio synchronization and composition - · demonstrate fundamental understanding of media business practices - develop a personal writing process that culminates in the creation of a short film, scripted, taped, edited and produced by the student - create a portfolio containing work developed throughout the program

 Admission to this program requires that students be high school graduates or have high school equivalency (HSE) diploma.
+If students are not high school graduates, they may be eligible for admission to the College's 24 Credit Hour Program.
 If students are home schooled, they may be eligible for admission.